 I may surprise many people by saying I’m not listing talent as the most important writing skill.
 The topmost item on my list is an Emotional Arsenal.

 Seriously, every writer must grow a thick skin.
-If rejection and harsh words are upsetting the publishing world may not be worth the grind.
+If rejection and harsh words are upsetting, the publishing world may not be worth the grind.
 If the potential writer is a person who can only moderately handle criticism, then the thick skin required may develop, but the sooner the better is the only true advice.
 The writer will always face criticism at every stage — from editors, from readers, from critics and reviewers.
-One thing I admire J.K.Rowling for the most was saying she wasn’t taking dictation.
+Regardless of personal views, one thing I admire J.K.Rowling for was saying she wasn’t taking dictation because this has to apply to all writers.
 Critique (as opposed to criticism) can be invaluable, but it’s best to learn to temper feedback with one’s own judgement.
 The writer should not allow every negative comment to influence the work.
 Train one’s reaction to meet negativity with determination.

 Having said all that, I will contradict myself a little.
 You don’t ‘have’ to read reviews for your book.
 You’re allowed to take a break from the outside world and its influences.
-A negative review can be a good learning experience but if you find one particular place online has a habit of being a cesspit of negativity not only on your book but on others, it may not be the best place to hang out.
-If you receive nine glowing reviews but a tenth accuses you of being talentless and your book as best used as toilet paper, keep in the mind the internet is peppered by trolls— people who thrive on giving other people a day as black as their souls.
+A negative review can be an excellent learning experience, but if you find one particular place online has a habit of being a cesspit of negativity not only for your book but for others, it may not be the best place to hang out.
+If you receive nine glowing reviews but a tenth accuses you of being talentless and your book best used as toilet paper, keep in the mind trolls pepper the internet — people who thrive on giving other people a day as black as their small twisted souls.
 Common sense is key here.
 Don’t take everything to heart and learn to recognise what is truth and what is not.
 That which is personal bias.
 Bigotry.
 And that which is plain meanness.

 Be willing to learn — from courses, from writing know-how books, from reading material, from editors, and yes, also readers…. all to a point.
 Don’t get so wrapped up in these things they become more important than writing itself, but don’t dismiss them.
-In a flooded market there are as many ‘how-to’ books as wannabe writers, but there are good volumes out there.
+In a flooded market, there are as many ‘how-to’ books as wannabe writers, but there are excellent volumes out there.
 Be willing to study and to learn, always.